SPRING 2026 Course Offerings

 |||||||

-Global Strategic Management This course is intended as a capstone for the International Management, International Marketing Management and Finance majors and should come after students have studied all basic aspects of management.
-Students will be challenged to think critically, strategically, creatively, collaboratively, and compassionately with the goal of working on a field project together with a company/institution.
+Advanced Topics in Management This course is intended as a capstone for the International Management and International Marketing Management majors and should come after students have studied all basic aspects of management.
+Students will be challenged to think critically, strategically, creatively, collaboratively, and compassionately with the goal of working on a field project.

 |